 This HAS To Be Normal

 Nazism is on the ballot this year, and people who consider themselves Nazis know it, even if so many of the rest of us seem not to want to.
-So it came to pass that Nazis came to the pro-Trump boat show in Jupiter Florida last week.
+So it came to pass that Nazis came to the pro-Trump boat parade in Jupiter, Florida last week.

 It's entirely possible that we're on the verge of a total Nazi takeover of the U.S. government, is the thing.